dlr-gtlab/gtlab-core/docs/modules/logging.rst

      - Unrecoverable errors that lead to the termination of the application.

    * - Error
-     - Indicates critical errors that need attention of the user and may impact the workflow's functionality.
+     - Indicates critical errors that need attention of the user and may impact or interrupt the workflow's functionality.

    * - Warning
      - Indicates potential issues or situations that might lead to problems if not addressed.